boschglobal/doxysphinx/index.md

 Doxysphinx is a [doxygen](https://doxygen.nl) and [sphinx](https://sphinx-doc.org) integration tool.

-It will make the doxygen documentation appear inside the sphinx documentation frame, e.g.:
+It will make the doxygen documentation appear inside the sphinx documentation:

 ````{card}
 ```{image} docs/resources/index_doxysphinx_example.png